juanchosaravia/autodsl/README.md

 }
 ```

-To generate the previous DSL you just need these classes and AutoDsl:
+To generate the previous DSL you just need to provide your desired classes with `@AutoDsl`:
 ```kotlin
 @AutoDsl
 class Person(